docsforadobe/premiere-scripting-guide/docs/sequence/componentparam.md

 The **component parameter** object represents a parameter associated with a component, applied to a [TrackItem object](../item/trackitem.md#trackitem).

 NOTE:
-For a developer working across different localizations, it’s possible to find the corresponding keys by comparing ZStrings.
+For a developer working across different localizations, it's possible to find the corresponding keys by comparing ZStrings.
 Below is an example between En and De.
 Here are the paths to the files:

-C:Program FilesAdobeAdobe Premiere Pro 2024Dictionariesde_DEzdictionary_PPRO_de_DE.dat  (”…anti-Flimmer Filter”)
+C:Program FilesAdobeAdobe Premiere Pro 2024Dictionariesde_DEzdictionary_PPRO_de_DE.dat  ("…anti-Flimmer Filter")

-C:Program FilesAdobeAdobe Premiere Pro 2024Dictionariesen_USzdictionary_PPRO_en_US.dat (”…anti-flicker Filter”)
+C:Program FilesAdobeAdobe Premiere Pro 2024Dictionariesen_USzdictionary_PPRO_en_US.dat ("…anti-flicker Filter")

 ---